Reasons to Earn a Degree in Logistics

 Logistical work is fast-paced and constantly evolving.
 If you like working in an environment that is challenging and stimulating, logistics offers both.
 Logisticians often work against the clock to meet tight deadlines.
 They also need strong communication skills to do business with suppliers and customers.
 These skills can be used effectively in many different roles, which helps with career advancement and job mobility.

 Logistics managers often collaborate with other departments to integrate logistics with business systems or processes.
 They also create policies or procedures for logistics activities, and resolve problems concerning transportation, logistics systems, and imports or exports.
 As a logistician, many people depend on you!
 It’s their planning that allows everyone else to do their job well.

 If you decide to earn a master’s degree, your opportunities for advancement will likely increase.
 You can also look into earning certifications.
 These are available from the Defense Acquisition University (DAU).
 These certifications are required for Department of Defense acquisitions.
 The more experience you have, the more opportunities you are qualified for.
 Some schools offer a PhD in logistics or related field.
 Those who complete a doctorate often move on to work as administrators, analysts, and resource specialists.

 Reason #5: Gain International Business Experience

-Perhaps the most exciting reason to earn a degree in logistics: gaining international business experience is pretty cool.
-You’ll develop relationships with professionals around the globe if your employer deals with international customers – and most do!
+Gaining international business experience is pretty cool, and perhaps the most exciting reason to earn a degree in logistics.
+You’ll develop relationships with professionals around the globe, if your employer deals with international customers – and most do!
 Who knows, you might score a few travel opportunities to Asia, South America, or anywhere for that matter.
-If you decide to work as a consultant, you can choose which companies you want to work for, which leads to more opportunity to travel and work with a variety of clients.
+If you decide to work as a consultant, you can choose which companies you want to work for, leading to even more opportunities to travel and work with a variety of clients.